 Eileen R. Heisman

 Eileen R. Heisman, ACFRE, is the President and CEO of NPT.
 She is a nationally recognized expert on charitable and planned giving.
 Ms. Heisman has been interviewed about philanthropy and donor-advised funds on CNBC, PBS, NPR, CNN International and Bloomberg TV, and by nearly every national newspaper and major trade publication, including the Wall Street Journal, New York Times, Washington Post, Bloomberg, CBS MarketWatch, Financial Advisor, and Investment News.
 She has been named six times by NonProfit Times as one of their Power and Influence Top 50, an annual listing of the 50 most influential executives in the philanthropic sector, most recently in 2019.
 She is currently listed as one of ONE HUNDRED’s top influencers in philanthropy and, earlier this year, she was the recipient of a 2019 Carnegie Mellon University Alumni Achievement Award.
 At the invitation of the Chinese government, Ms. Heisman spoke to their emerging nonprofit sector about American philanthropy.
-She was also the Association of Fundraising Professionals’ 2014 Outstanding Fundraising Professional, the highest award granted by AFP to recognize effective, creative and stimulating leadership, and the practice and promotion of ethical fundraising.
+She was the Association of Fundraising Professionals (AFP)’s 2014 Outstanding Fundraising Professional, the highest award granted by AFP to recognize effective, creative and stimulating leadership, and the practice and promotion of ethical fundraising.
 She was also among the first fundraising professionals to earn the distinguished ACFRE certification.